ky2710/javascript-allonge-six/myAllonge/markdown/main_0r_functions.md

 In [Building Blocks](#buildingblocks), we discussed partial application, but we didn't write a generalized recipe for it.
 This is such a common tool that many libraries provide some form of partial application.
 You'll find examples in [Lemonad](https://github.com/fogus/lemonad) from Michael Fogus, [Functional JavaScript](http://osteele.com/sources/javascript/functional/) from Oliver Steele and the terse but handy [node-ap](https://github.com/substack/node-ap) from James Halliday.

-These two recipes are for quickly and simply applying a single argument, either the leftmost or rightmost.[^inspired] If you want to bind more than one argument, or you want to leave a "hole" in the argument list, you will need to either use a [generalized partial recipe](#partial), or you will need to repeatedly apply arguments.
+These two recipes are for quickly and simply applying a single argument, either the leftmost or rightmost.`1` If you want to bind more than one argument, or you want to leave a "hole" in the argument list, you will need to either use a [generalized partial recipe](#partial), or you will need to repeatedly apply arguments.
 They are [context](#context)-agnostic.
+>`1` `callFirst` and `callLast` were inspired by Michael Fogus' [Lemonad](https://github.com/fogus/lemonad).
+Thanks!
 ```js
     const callFirst = (fn, larg) =>
       function (...rest) {